 What are the Medicaid application guidelines in regard to eligibility in Virginia?
 Since Medicaid benefits eligibility is determined at a state level, you must review the Virginia Medicaid requirements that pertain to you, as a patient and a resident of the state.
 Medicaid eligibility requirements must be met prior to enrolling in the state’s government-sponsored medical assistance program.
 What are the requirements for Medicaid, and more specifically, what are the income requirements for Medicaid in Virginia?

-- What are the income requirements for Medicaid in Virginia?
+Who meets the requirements for Medicaid in Virginia?

 What are the requirements for Medicaid eligibility in Virginia?
 Those who are eligible for Medicaid in Virginia must belong to a designated patient group.
 If you are not part of a specific group, then you cannot qualify for Medicaid benefits.
 Since Medicaid is regulated at a state level, note that who is eligible for Medicaid in VA may not apply to the Medicaid eligibility of another state.
 What are the Medicaid application guidelines for different groups of patients?
 If you live in Virginia, you meet Medicaid qualifications if you are: